Sponsored

 Book Synopsis

-Reminiscent of Yaa Gyasi's Homegoing, Min Jin Lee's Pachinko, and Tommy Orange's There, There, The Pohaku is an immersive and bold novel about the history, perseverance, and resilience of the Hawaiian people.
+Reminiscent of Yaa Gyasi's Homegoing, Min Jin Lee's Pachinko, and Tommy Orange's There, There, The Pōhaku is an immersive and bold novel about the history, perseverance, and resilience of the Hawaiian people.

 Review Quotes

 "A novel of exquisite beauty and grace, The Pohaku follows a grandmother and granddaughter, and generations of ancestors, tasked with safekeeping the divine stone that unites a kingdom and carries the mysteries of the world.
 Their tale captures how secrets can destroy people or bring them together as these powerful, vibrant women battle the outside forces threatening their culture and the interpersonal dramas threatening their bonds.
-Hakes imparts Hawaiian history with the elegance of a poet all while asking the age-old question: What do we owe our families, our communities, and ourselves?
-An absolute stunner." -- Laura Wardell, author of Sweet, Soft, Plenty Rhythm
+Hakes imparts Hawaiian history with the elegance of a poet, all while asking the age-old question: What do we owe our families, our communities, and ourselves?
+An absolute stunner." - Laura Warrell, author of Sweet, Soft, Plenty Rhythm